JcGuan/visual-modes/README.md

-Please follow the guidance and instruction, or contact the author
+Please follow the guidance and instructions, or contact the author for difficulties running the code.